rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - Body will be populated with relevant info.
 - 401: The session token is missing or invalid.
   - Body will be undefined
-- 403: The user is not a contributor on the requested project
+- 403: The user is not a contributor on the requested project or does not have the editor role.
   - Body will be undefined
 - 404: The project does not exist
   - Body will be undefined
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - Body will be undefined

 ### Update Question `PUT` `/api/v1/project/[project_id]/question/[question_id]`

 Updates the prompt or response for a question beloning to a project.
-Can be called by all contributors to the specified project.
+Can be called by all contributors to the specified project with the editor role.

 #### Request